handsontable/handsontable/examples/README.md

 ### Creating new examples

 Read the [Templates Guideline](./templates/README.md) for the detailed information about new code examples creation.

+### Deployment of the new code examples

+After new code examples are merged into master branch and the new version of the Handsontable has been released to the NPM, you can safely deploy new examples.

+In Github Actions run a manual workflow with the `<version_number>` input for the Handsontable version.
+The new folder will be created: `/examples/<version_number>`.
+Within that folder, new code examples will be created with Handsontable version fixed to the `<version_number>`.

+The new code snippets will be deployed to the Github Pages and will be available under URL mentioned in the "Live on production" section in the [Code Examples](../README.md) README.

 ### Editing existing examples